-I. Introduction 3
+I. Introduction ---- 3

 II.
-Eligibility 6
+Eligibility ----- 6

 III.
 Entry Procedures 13

 IV.
-Entrant Responsibility, Prohibitions and Disqualifications 20
+Entrant Responsibility, Prohibitions and Disqualifications 21

-V. Judging 25
+V. Judging - 26

 VI.
-Statuettes, Plaques and Certificates 32
+Statuettes, Plaques and Certificates ------------------------------------ 33

-VII.
-Glossary of Terms 35

 ABOUT NATAS

 The National Academy of Television Arts & Sciences, Inc., (NATAS) is a 501(c)(6) non-profit service organization founded by the "Committee of One Hundred," led by Ed Sullivan, in 1955.
 NATAS is dedicated to the advancement of the arts and sciences of television and the promotion of creative leadership for artistic, educational and technical achievements within the television industry.
 NATAS recognizes excellence in television with the coveted Emmy® Award.
 NATAS membership consists of more than 18,000 broadcast and media professionals represented in 19 regional chapters across the United States.